 Generally, it is recommended that you set the speed at 30mm to 40mm per second when printing with TPE and other flexible filaments.
 This is so that you can get the best timing as well as print quality.
-If in case you will be using Flexifil, the speed recommended is as 10mm to 20mm per second.
+If in case you will be using Flexifil, the speed recommended is 10mm to 20mm per second.

 You can set your print speed to 5mm per second to make sure that your prints are precise.
 Yes, it can be very slow but this will ensure you that you have better chances of getting the perfect print that you want to have.

-Also, a benefit of slow print speed is that you can avoid creating too much pressure on your extruder.
+Also, the benefit of slow print speed is that you can avoid creating too much pressure on your extruder.
 Remember, too much pressure on the extruder will make prints that are stringy and messy.